paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsecs. (c), (d)(3)(D), and (g), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
-Sections 204 and 464 of the Act are classified to sections 404 and 664, respectively, of Title 42.
+Sections 204, 455, and 464 of the Act are classified to sections 404, 655, and 664, respectively, of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 The date of the enactment of the Taxpayer First Act, referred to in subsec. (n), is the date of enactment of Pub.
 L. 116–25, which was approved July 1, 2019.

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 118–258 inserted at end “For purposes of this subsection, any reference to a State shall include a reference to any Indian tribe or tribal organization receiving a grant under section 455(f) of the Social Security Act.”

 2019—Subsec. (n).
 Pub.
 L. 116–25 added subsec. (n).

 2018—Subsec. (a).
 Pub.
 L. 115–141, § 401(a)(285), substituted “(f), refund” for “(f) refund”.